 Entebbe is situated on a peninsula on beautiful Lake Victoria and is home to Uganda’s International Airport.
-Lake view restaurants, beach areas and the Botanical Gardens with its diverse plants, exotic birds and monkeys makes this town an ideal base for ones first stop in Uganda.
+Lake-view restaurants, beach areas, and the Botanical Gardens with its diverse plants, exotic birds and monkeys make this town an ideal base for one’s first stop in Uganda.

 Kampala, the capital city and commercial hub is 37 km (23 miles) from Entebbe.
 It also borders Lake Victoria and is built on a series of hills.
 It is the headquarters for most of Uganda’s large firms and the chief market for the Lake Victoria region.
-Kampala is home to the Uganda Museum and several mosques, Hindu temples and Christian churches and cathedrals.
+Kampala is home to the Uganda Museum and several mosques, Hindu temples, Christian churches, and cathedrals.